-- The UAS's size, weight, speed, and operational capability; - Operation of the UAS in close proximity to Airports, Power Plants, Fuel Depots and populated areas; and - Operation of the UAS within visual line of sight of the operator.
+- The UAS's size, weight, speed, and operational capability; - Operation of the UAS in close proximity to airports and populated areas; and - Operation of the UAS within visual line of sight of the operator.

 Reform Act § 333 (a).
 Lastly, if the Secretary determines that such vehicles "may operate safely in the national airspace system, the Secretary shall establish requirements for the safe operation of such aircraft in the national airspace system."
 Id. §333(c) (emphasis added)2.